 Decreased urine output / dark colored urine

-Often, and the simplest, the most telling sign of being dehydrated (even if you do not believe that you are) is dark-colored urine.
+A simple way of telling that you’ve become dehydrated (even if you do not believe that you are) is dark-colored urine.
 The best way to know if you have enough water in your body is the color of your urine.
-Ideally it should be clear, with no color at all.
+Ideally it should be clear, with little or no color at all.

-A person, doing nothing, at rest, loses more than half a gallon of water in a day.
-Once you add in exertion, climate, and other factors, this number goes much higher.
+A person who is doing nothing, at rest, loses more than half a gallon of water in a day.
+Once you add in exertion, climate, and other factors, this number goes much higher…

 For every quart of sweat that escapes your body, your heart rate increases by about 8 beats per minute and your system becomes more stressed.

-The human brain is 75% water, and human blood is 83% water, so don’t let dehydration impair your judgment and physiology.
-Water is number one when it comes to survival (depending upon immediate other circumstances of course).
+The human brain is 75% water, and human blood is 83% water!
+So don’t let dehydration impair your judgment and physiology.
+Water is number one when it comes to survival (depending upon other circumstances of course).
 Drink enough of it.
 Store it.
 Know how to get it.
 Know how to purify it.
-Treat the resource with respect.
-Don’t waste it.
-Only 0.5% of all earth’s 326 million trillion gallons of water is potable.
+Don’t waste it if it’s scarce.